How to Extract Meeting Action Items into Notion Tasks Automatically (Mac, 2026)

 • Tasks DB: one row per action item (owner, due date, status)

-This way, you can trace any task back to "which meeting decided it," and fewer tasks get abandoned with no context.
-To build out the DB design and operating rules properly, see How to Manage Meeting Notes in Notion (team DB design).
+That way you can trace any task back to "which meeting decided it," and fewer tasks get abandoned with no context.
+For the full DB design and operating rules, see How to Manage Meeting Notes in Notion (team DB design).

-Your Tasks DB needs at least these three properties.
+Your Tasks DB needs at least three properties:

 • Owner: a person property, @-mentioned